Some of our services are closed or have different hours over Easter, from Friday 7 April to Monday 10 April.

 Food intolerance

-A food intolerance is a chemical reaction and, while not life threatening, it can be uncomfortable and debilitating.
+A food intolerance is a broad term that describes a range of adverse reactions to foods.
+While not life threatening, these can be uncomfortable and debilitating.

 • lactose in cow’s milk